 Hardware segment has dominated the market over the last few years.
 The segment accounted for over 60% of the total industry revenue share in 2014, owing to the increasing proliferation of connected devices at retailer and consumer levels.
 Further, hardware growth is stimulated by IoT including sensors and communication chips.
 RFID amongst hardware components is anticipated to grow at a CAGR of over 23%.
 Increasing adoption of RFID components in retail is due to several benefits they offer including inventory management, preventing theft & fraud, monitoring customer behavior, and preventing loss.

 However, the software segment is expected to witness the highest growth with a CAGR of nearly 24% over the forecast period.
-Software segment is flourishing due to increasing number of IoT applications across the industry.
-Retailers are increasingly adopting internet of things (IoT) to interact more with its customers and to gain a competitive advantage.
-For example, in December 2015, BMW UK has launched an exclusive end-to-end online service wherein customers can pick, finance and make a purchase for cars online.
-The aim of BMW retail online is to provide the dealer more opportunities and channels to get in touch with potential customers.
+The software segment is flourishing due to increasing number of IoT applications across the industry.
+Retailers are increasingly adopting the internet of things (IoT) to interact more with their customers and to gain a competitive advantage.
+For example, in December 2015, BMW UK has launched an exclusive end-to-end online service wherein customers can pick, finance, and make a purchase for cars online.
+The aim of BMW retail online is to provide the dealer with more opportunities and channels to get in touch with potential customers.

-Managed services segment is accounting for over 40% in 2014, which is anticipated to witness considerable growth over the future.
+The managed services segment is accounting for over 40% in 2014, which is anticipated to witness considerable growth over the future.
 It significantly reduces the recurring in-house IT costs and enhances efficiency.
 Managed services include outsourcing the lifecycle management activities, production support activities, maintenance and support activities, and much more.
 As IoT in retail is gaining momentum, retailers are constantly facing rising data security threats.
-Therefore, to manage the expanding data base, managed service providers invest heavily in data protection, security, and disaster recovery solutions.
+Therefore, to manage the expanding database, managed service providers invest heavily in data protection, security, and disaster recovery solutions.